-Students participating in the Albany Internship Experience gain a wide range of perspectives on
+Students participating in the Albany Summer Internship Program gain a wide range of perspectives on

 New York state politics and policymaking.
 Pictured above, students Ryan Kiggins, Christina Crasto